adrian-evo/robotframework-sikulixlibrary/README.md

 # robotframework-sikulixlibrary
 The all new, modern, SikuliX Robot Framework library for Python 3.x, based on JPype or Py4J Python modules.

+It can be used with e.g. Robot Framework projects (https://robotframework.org), Robocorp projects (https://robocorp.com) - the easiest approach for beginners or with pure Python projects.

 [JPype](https://github.com/jpype-project/jpype) is a Python module to provide full access to Java from within Python.

 [Py4J](https://github.com/bartdag/py4j) enables Python programs running in a Python interpreter to dynamically access Java objects in a JVM.